pinkuchoudhury69/python/README.md

   * cd `0001`.
   * and the write some code & test it.

-If all these steps done, send us an pull request.
-After we accept your request, we'll invite you to this group.
+-->If all these steps are done, send us a pull request.
+After we check and accept your request, we'll invite you to this group.

+**NOTE:-Changes related to this project is only acceptable